3 minutes

 The zeros on the right hand side of the equation are the (2n-1)-th roots of unity.
 As 2n-1 is odd, that means we have 2n-2 complex roots and the last root is 1.

-On the left hand side, (x-1) with one root equal to 1 and we have two polynomials of degree (n-1).
 The root equal to 1 is taken care of on both sides which means the two polynomials (with real coefficients) all have complex roots.
 But if a complex root is a root of a polynomial with real coefficients then so is its complex conjugate.
 So the two polynomials of degree n-1 must have an even number of roots, which is only possible if n is odd.
 So in the case of n even, it is impossible to find F and G and the problem has no solution.

 This solution may be a out of place as it only covers n even.
 But this problem is usually asked for n = 6 and in this post I extended the result to any number n > 1.